Maritime UAV integration

 From RHIBs, to fast patrol vessels & larger naval units

-Deploying a UAV from a moving vessel requires dedicated hardware to ensure stable, repeatable and safe operations at sea.
-This includes tailor-made deployment and automatic recovery modules that adapt to the size, structure and constraints of each platform, from RHIBs to fast patrol vessels and larger naval units.
-These hardware integrations create the physical conditions that make reliable launch and return possible in a maritime environment, and may be complemented by software interfaces that connect the UAV to command systems of various scales.
+Deploying a UAV from a moving vessel requires dedicated hardware to ensure safe and repeatable operations at sea.
+Maritime UAV integration includes tailored launch and recovery systems adapted to the size, structure and constraints of each platform, from RHIBs to larger naval units.
+These solutions enable reliable deployment and recovery in maritime environments and can be complemented by software interfaces connecting the UAV to onboard command systems.

-It can also be operated in standalone mode when no onboard systems are available.
-In this configuration, the drone is deployed directly from the water and controlled using the GCS alone, providing a simple and effective solution for small units or rapid operations.
+The system can also operate in standalone mode when no onboard integration is available.
+In this configuration, the UAV is deployed directly from the water and controlled using the GCS, providing a simple and effective solution for small units or rapid operations.

-Drawing on years of experience across diverse vessels and operational contexts, DIODON supports naval units in implementing these hardware adaptations, software links and standalone workflows.
-Our role is to ensure that UAV operations become a natural extension of the platform, whatever the drone model or the vessel that carries it.
+Drawing on experience across multiple vessels and operational contexts, DIODON supports naval units in implementing hardware, software and standalone integration schemes.
+The objective is to ensure that UAV operations become a natural extension of the platform.

 Hardware integration